 Marianne's Response

-I need to know exactly what fertilizer to use on each of several different trees and bushes and how to use it:
+I need to know which fertilizer to use on each of several different trees and bushes, and how to use it:

 Mature pin oaks – some trimmed in March and some not – all lost large branches over the last Ohio winter